Vaccination

 There are few cases in which a child cannot be vaccinated.
 A cold, an ear infection, a runny nose, or the fact that he’s taking antibiotics are not reasons to put off a vaccination.

-If your child is ill to the point of being feverish or irritable or crying abnormally, call the vaccination site and discuss the situation with the health professional.
+If your child is ill to the point of being feverish or irritable or crying abnormally, discuss the situation with the health professional.

 Vaccination record